pwinckles/s3-test/README.md

 ```

 And supply the necessary information as prompted.
 The tester will then attempt to write a test object to the bucket
 using the standard AWS async client as well as with the new CRT client.
+It will **not** delete any objects that are
+successfully written -- you will need to manually delete them.

 Look for lines in the output like the following: